-"Introduction
+Introduction

-We have been engaged by the Company to review the IFRS financial information for the six months ended 30 June 2006 set out on pages 18 and 19 and pages 26 to 38.
-We have read the other information contained in the interim report and considered whether it contains any apparent misstatements or material inconsistencies with the financial information.
+We have been engaged by the Company to review the International Financial Reporting Standards (IFRS) basis financial information for the six months ended 30 June 2006 set out on pages 24 to 37.
+We have read the other information contained in the Interim Report and considered whether it contains any apparent misstatements or material inconsistencies with the financial information.